Salesforce Success Story: 3X ROI Within 12 Months

 2. Configuring Sales Cloud Features

 The company customized Salesforce Sales Cloud to support its defined methodology.
-Key configurations included:
+Key configurations included the following:

 These configurations ensured that the system reflected real-world sales processes.